 Our Mission Statement:

-- To promote equal opportunities for all, regardless of ability, gender, race, religion, sexuality or disability.
+- To promote equal opportunities for all.

 Cundall Manor blends the best traditions of honour, integrity and courtesy with up-to-the-minute teaching facilities and approaches.
 The school has developed a reputation for ensuring that each and every child feels happy, safe, supported and celebrated.
 Within this environment, children engage fully with the educational challenges and risks that maximise learning and achievement.

 Children are encouraged to participate in a number of sports and events outside of the curriculum including outward bound courses, travel, charity/community work and extra-curricular sports.
 Whilst many of our pupils do achieve top standards and awards across academia, sports and music, competing and succeeding at area, county and national level, our aim is to ensure every pupil has the opportunity to participate in the full range of activities, whatever their level of ability and experience.